 Download the proper files to install Android 12 beta

 You must download the exact file for your device before you get started.
-We recommend using OTA images over factory images because the process is easier to do and permits you to keep old files if you’re interested.
+We recommend using OTA images over factory images because the process is easier and permits you to keep old files if interested.

 Click here to grab the OTA image for your particular Pixel device.
-It’s also workable to use the full factory images (here), which needs some extra hoops like unlocking your bootloader and more.
+Using the full factory images (here) is also workable, requiring extra hoops like unlocking your bootloader.
 If you want to keep everything simple, we recommend sideloading the OTA.
 We designed our directions below for this install type with easy steps.

 Prepare your phone

-Once you have installed the file, after that you need to reboot your phone into Recovery Mode to apply the OTA.
+Once you have installed the file, you need to reboot your phone into Recovery Mode to apply the OTA.
 Then, you will be ready to install the Android 12 beta.

 - Shut off your phone.

-- Hold down Power and Volume Down buttons simultaneity.
+- Hold down the Power and Volume Down buttons simultaneously.

-- Select Recovery Mode by click on the power button.
+- Select Recovery Mode by clicking on the power button.

-- You will be presented with an Android robot with an exclamation mark on it.
-Now you will need to press the power button and volume up button for a while.
+- You will be presented with an Android robot with an exclamation mark.
+You will need to press the power and volume-up buttons for a while.